 However if you want to work off-line and only upload your data to the web later, Hal's Race Results offers two possibilities:

-- The easy way, by uploading to Hal's Club Results Service.
+- The easy way, by uploading to Hal's Archive Service.
 That can be done with one click from within Hal's Race Results.

 - The more laborious way by making static web pages and uploading them yourself.